-Eventually Carmichael was forced to build the ball its very own barn with a specially constructed girder that could support the increasingly heavy paint ball.
-Today, after more than 24,000 coats of paint the ball weighs around two and a half tons.
+Eventually, Carmichael was forced to build the ball its very own barn with a specially constructed girder that could support the increasingly heavy paintball.
+Today, after more than 27, 000 coats of paint the ball weighs around two and a half tons.
 It has long since lost its spherical shape, taking on a more ovoid form due simply to gravity pulling the paint around as it is applied.
-Small imperfections have also grown into bulbous lumps, giving the paint ball the looks of an alien cocoon.
+Small imperfections have also grown into bulbous lumps, giving the paintball the looks of an alien cocoon.

-With giant ball taking much longer to cover in coat, nowadays Carmichael allows visitors add coats when they come to see the thing.
+With giant balls taking much longer to cover in coat, nowadays Carmichael allows visitors to add coats when they come to see the thing.
 They can choose what color they want to add from different buckets of paint, and add their choice to a running tally of top hues (blue is the favorite).
-Visitors can also walk away with shaved cross sections of the ball, proof that they contributed to one of America’s newest superlative achievements.
+Visitors can also walk away with shaved cross-sections of the ball, proof that they contributed to one of America’s newest superlative achievements.

 Know Before You Go